Social Security Benefits for Women: Avoid Making a Big Mistake

 For many women, Social Security benefits are not nearly what they could be.
-That’s because women tend to claim Social Security early when it would better serve them to wait, data show.
+Too many women are making a big mistake by claiming early.

 A woman turning age 65 today can expect to live, on average, until age 86.6, whereas a man turning 65 today can expect to live, on average, until age 84.3.
 And, one in four women reaches the age of 92.

 Of the women aged 50 or older who are either already retired or plan to retire in the next 10 years, only 29 percent say life is better than before retirement and 28 percent say life is worse, according to the survey.
 For those who say it’s worse, most say it’s due to lack of income in retirement and higher than expected cost of living expenses.